nougaro/nougaro.github.io/docs/1.2/Language/15metas.md

 They’re used by adding `@meta metaName` or `@meta metaName value` at the beginning of a file or in an interactive shell.
 Note that, instead of `@`, you can use any of those prefixes: `#@`, `%@`, `@@`, `-@`, `$@`.

+!!! important
+    `value` should only be composed of ASCII upper- and lowercase letters.

 ## `appendNoneOnBreak`
 !!! note
     Added in 0.20.0-beta